TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. tip::

-    Certainly, it would be helpful if the validation is also be done during the persisting of the objects to the database.
+    Certainly, it would be helpful if the validation is also done during the persisting of the objects to the database.
 At the moment, it is not done since the data is stored in the database after sending the answer back to the browser.
 Therefore the user could not be informed in